ermolaev1337/parity-poa-tutorial/README.md

 `$ parity --chain demo-spec.json`

 # Troubleshooting
 You should stop other parity processes on your machines during this tutorial (which may compete for the same port / websocket).
-In case parity complains a port (e.g. 8546 is in use), try using fuser to figure which process you should kill.
+In case parity complains about a busy port (e.g. 8546 is in use), try using fuser to figure which process you should kill.
 `$ kill $(fuser 8546/tcp)`